PBLab/python-pysight/docs/installation.rst

     pip install pysight

-The "Usage" tab provides more details about actual usage of PySight.
+The "Usage" tab provides more details on the operation of PySight.